 Free Time is intended to be a relief period from close, constant association for both recruits and DI's and to take care of personal hygiene and other personal needs.
 The Marine Corps Recruit Training Regulation requires the DIs to give you one hour of uninterrupted free time each evening, beginning on the first training day, while in garrison (i.e., not out in the field), Monday through Saturday, and four hours on Sundays and holidays while in garrison.

 Company commanders may authorize two hours of free time on Saturdays.
 However, company commanders may also suspend free time for recruits as a result of punishment imposed by administrative or legal proceedings.
-Mail is passed out each day by the DI's prior to free time.
+Mail is passed out each day by the DI's before free time.

 Marine Close Combat Training

-The Marine Corps emphasizes close combat training. and you'll begin this training during week one with an introduction to bayonet fighting.
-You'll also experience your first 1 1/2-mile formation run, and be introduced to your M16A2 rifle.
+The Marine Corps emphasizes close combat training.
+You'll begin this training during week one with an introduction to bayonet fighting.
+You'll also experience your first 1 1/2-mile formation run, and be introduced to your M16A4 rifle.
 During your 13 weeks, you will spend countless hours taking this rifle apart, cleaning it thoroughly, and putting it back together.